Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 where the overall factor of $v$ arises from the phase-space of the two produced massive particles, and the order of the various terms is indicated explicitly.
 To perform the expansion and the required summation of perturbation theory to all orders beyond the next-to-leading order (NLO), non-relativistic effective field theory~\cite{Thacker:1990bm,Lepage:1992tx,Bodwin:1994jh} and the threshold expansion of Feynman diagrams~\cite{Beneke:1997zp} are the methods of choice.
 The cross section is then obtained from the expression\footnote{Neglecting here the contributions from $Z$-boson exchange.
 See section~\ref{sec:EFT} for the full expression.}

 where $c_v$, $d_v$ denote certain relativistic matching corrections, $E=\sqrt{s}-2 m$, $N_c=3$ the number of colours, and $G(E)$ represents a two-point function of heavy-quark currents in the non-relativistic effective theory.
-The purpose of this paper is to present results of the part of the third-order (NNNLO) QCD corrections to the heavy quark anti-quark pair production cross section near threshold related to the correlation function $G(E)$, which contains the all-order summation.
-Since this concludes the non-relativistic third-order calculation, we also present details of the methods and calculations that have been used but not given in earlier publications.
+The purpose of this paper is to present the results for the part of the third-order (NNNLO) QCD corrections to the heavy quark anti-quark pair production cross section near threshold related to the correlation function $G(E)$, which contains the all-order summation.
+Since this concludes the non-relativistic third-order calculation, we also present details of the methods and calculations that have been used but not given in earlier publications, together with the required expressions for the matching coefficients $c_v$, $d_v$.